Student Division

 Hip-hop

 Hip Hop’s origins take us back to the west bronx in New York City in the 1970s.
 It has deep historical roots in African American culture, and it emerged as a whole culture.
 Hip Hop is frequently referred to as a singular dance discipline, but Hip Hop culture includes 5 elements that includes Deejaying, Graffiti, Emceeing (the master of ceremonies) and breaking (commonly referred to as break-dancing).
 DJ Kool Herc used to throw block parties, and he played music on his turntables.
-As we watched the community party, he noticed that they got the most excited during the breakbeat of a song.
-(The instrumental, percussive section in R&B and funk music.)
-He found a way to extend the breakbeat by looping it between two turntables, and this is what the breakers (break dancers) would dance to, giving them their respective name.
 The etymology of hip hop is: Hip = Present, Hop = Action.
 Therefore, Hip Hop is a movement that represents the freedom to learn, grow, and evolve.

 There are two styles of hip hop dance - Breaking and Party Dances.
 Breaking is an athletic dance with techniques that include fast footwork, freezes, powermoves, downrocks and top rocks.
 Party dances are social dance moves done in a light-hearted and fun way.
 Dances like cabbage patch, the running man, and more recent dances like the Dougie, the Whip Nae-Nae, Get Sturdy and more.
 All Hip Hop dances are characterized by bounces and rocks and they’re executed exclusively to Hip Hop music.